The Office (American TV series) season 1: Production

 The first season of the show was produced by Reveille Productions and Deedle-Dee Productions, both in association with NBC Universal Television Studios.
-The show is based upon the British series created by Ricky Gervais and Stephen Merchant, who are executive producers on the show, and it is produced by Greg Daniels, also an executive producer, along with consulting producers Larry Wilmore and Lester Lewis.
-The show's writers include Daniels, Gervais, Merchant, and Michael Schur, while Mindy Kaling, Paul Lieberstein, and B. J. Novak double as writers as well as actors in the show, and between them, wrote three episodes on the season.
+The show is based on the British comedy series of the same name, which was created by Ricky Gervais and Stephen Merchant for the British Broadcasting Corporation (BBC).
+This season was produced by Greg Daniels, along with consulting producers Larry Wilmore and Lester Lewis.
+Writers for the season included Daniels, Gervais, Merchant, Michael Schur, Mindy Kaling, Paul Lieberstein, and B. J. Novak.
 For this season, Schur was a co-producer, Kaling was a staff writer, Lieberstein was a consulting producer, and Novak was an executive story editor.
-The first episode, "Pilot", was written by Daniels, but the majority of the episode was adapted from "Downsize" of the British series, with many scenes being transferred almost verbatim.
+Though Daniels is credited as a writer for "Pilot", the majority of the episode was adapted from "Downsize" of the British series, with many scenes being transferred almost verbatim.

-The first season featured episodes directed by five different directors.
-The Office features both a "team of directors" as well as several directors who are freelanced.
-Ken Kwapis directed the first two episodes, "Pilot" and "Diversity Day", and would go on to direct another eleven episodes in total, including the final episode of the series.
-Ken Whittingham, who directed "Health Care", would go on to direct another eight episodes in total.
-Daniels both produced and directed the episode "Basketball".
-The Office was almost entirely filmed in an actual office building in Los Angeles, California for its first season.
-Aside from Los Angeles, the city of Scranton, Pennsylvania, where the show is set, was also used for shots for the opening theme.
+The first season featured episodes directed by five different directors: Ken Kwapis directed "Pilot" and "Diversity Day", Ken Whittingham directed "Health Care", Bryan Gordon directed "The Alliance", Amy Heckerling directed "Hot Girl", and Daniels both produced and directed "Basketball".
+This season of The Office was almost entirely filmed in an actual office building in Los Angeles, California.
+Footage of Scranton, Pennsylvania, taken by John Krasinski was also used in the opening theme.

 Cast

-Many characters portrayed by The Office cast are based on the British version of the show.
-While these characters normally have the same attitude and perceptions as their British counterparts, the roles have been redesigned to better fit the American show.
-The show is known for its generally large cast size, many of whom are known particularly for their improvisational work.
+The Office employed an ensemble cast.
+Most of the main characters, and some supporting ones, are based on characters from the British version of The Office.
+While these characters normally have the same attitudes and perceptions as their British counterparts, the roles have been redesigned to better fit the American show.
+The show featured a large cast size, many of whom were known for their improvisational work.